Seljord Municipality

-Seljord is famous for its sea serpent, Selma, who allegedly lives in Lake Seljord (Seljordsvatnet).
+Seljord is famous for its sea serpent, Selma, who allegedly lives in the lake Seljordsvatnet.
 The yearly Dyrsku'n market, held since 1866, attracts 60,000 to 80,000 visitors each year.
 The large fair started as a show of farm animals.
 More recently, it also includes a huge market with vendors selling a variety of goods including base layer clothing, Bergans outdoors equipment, crafts, and food.
 Amusement rides are also featured.
 Seljord folk high school is located in Seljord.
 The school offers a variety of courses including outdoor adventure, theater, music, and art.

 General information

+Administrative history

+The formannskapsdistrikt law of 1837 created a system of local government in Norway by establishing each town (ladested or kjøpstad) and each Church of Norway prestegjeld as a civil municipality.
+On 1 January 1838, Sillejord prestegejdl was established as Sillejord Municipality (later spelled Seljord).

-The parish of Sillejord (later spelled Seljord) was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 11 October 1873, an unpopulated area of Kviteseid Municipality was transferred to Seljord.
-On 1 January 1883, an area of southeastern Seljord (population: 235) was transferred to the neighboring Bø Municipality.
-On 23 January 1905, an unpopulated part of Hjartdal Municipality was transferred to Seljord.
+On 11 October 1873, an unpopulated area of Kviteseid Municipality was transferred to Seljord Municipality.
+On 1 January 1883, an area of southeastern Seljord Municipality (population: 235) was transferred to the neighboring Bø Municipality.
+On 23 January 1905, an unpopulated part of Hjartdal Municipality was transferred into Seljord Municipality.

+In 2020, there were many municipal and county mergers across Norway due to the work of the Solberg cabinet.
+Historically, this municipality was part of Telemark county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestfold og Telemark county (after Telemark and Vestfold counties were merged).
+The merger was shortlived, and on 1 January 2024, the merger was undone and this municipality became part of Telemark county once again.

 Name

-The municipality (originally the parish) is named after the old Seljord farm (Seljugerði) since the first Seljord Church was built there.
+The municipality is named after the old Seljord prestegjeld.
+The prestegjeld was named after the old Seljord farm (Seljugerði) since the first Seljord Church was built there.
 The first element is the genitive case of the word selja which means "sallow-tree" or "willow".
 The last element is gerði which means "field".
 Prior to 1889, the name was spelled Silgjord or Sillejord.